Limiting beliefs at work: 10 examples to overcome now

 1. Identify and write your beliefs down

-The first step to overcome your limiting beliefs is to first identify them.
-Oftentimes these beliefs present themselves as a thought in your head rather than something you say out loud.
-Getting these thoughts out on paper can help you separate them from fact or fiction and allow you to see how untrue they really are.
+The first step to overcoming your limiting beliefs is to identify them.
+These beliefs often present themselves as thoughts in your head rather than something you say out loud.
+Getting them on paper helps you separate fact from fiction.

-Writing your thoughts down in a journal can help alleviate any stress associated with the belief.
-You can also ask yourself if this thought is relevant to the next 10 minutes of work.
-If not, close your journal and leave your negative thoughts on the piece of paper.
+Writing your thoughts in a journal can alleviate stress associated with the belief.
+Ask yourself if this thought is relevant to the next 10 minutes of work.
+If not, close your journal and leave your negative thoughts on the page.

-While this exercise is done in an individual setting, you can encourage your team to practice this each morning.
-You can also create a weekly meeting where team members share limiting beliefs with coworkers if they feel comfortable doing so.
-This gives team members a chance to increase trust.
-However, make sure the experience is completely optional—and plan to participate yourself in order to lead by example
+You can encourage your team to practice this each morning.
+Consider creating an optional weekly meeting where team members can share any limiting beliefs they're comfortable with.
+Plan to participate yourself in order to lead by example.

 2. Assess the accuracy

-If writing down your thoughts isn’t enough, it can be helpful to analyze whether your beliefs are coming from a place of accuracy or falsehood.
+If writing down your thoughts isn't enough, it can be helpful to apply critical thinking skills to analyze whether your beliefs are coming from a place of accuracy or falsehood.

 Getting to the bottom of your limiting beliefs can help you see them for what they really are.
 Next time a negative belief presents itself, take a moment to pause and analyze the thought.
-Evaluate whether it’s self limiting and if there is any concrete evidence to back up your belief.
-Ask yourself if the thought is coming from fear of the unknown or from a past experience.
+Ask yourself whether the thought comes from fear of the unknown or from a past experience.

-Perfection can wreak havoc on your productivity and cause you to want to give up when things aren’t going perfectly.
-One way to combat this is to enlist the help of your team members for feedback.
-If you aren’t sure if your limiting belief is accurate, simply ask.
-This way, you’re receiving an objective perspective outside of your own point of view, which can help you separate the facts from the stories you tell yourself
+Perfection can wreak havoc on your productivity and cause you to want to give up when things aren't going perfectly.
+One way to combat this is to solicit feedback from your team members.
+This way, you're receiving an objective perspective outside of your own point of view, which can help you separate the facts from the stories you tell yourself.

 3. Use positive affirmations

-Use positive affirmations to turn self-limiting beliefs into positive self beliefs.
-For example, if you’re telling yourself you’re not good enough for a promotion, reframe that belief by assuring yourself that you are a hard worker and deserve success.
-This way, you can combat any negative thoughts by making them positive.
+Use positive affirmations to turn self-limiting beliefs into positive self-beliefs.
+For example, if you're telling yourself you're not good enough for a promotion, reframe that belief by assuring yourself that you are a hard worker and deserve success.
 While this can be done in many forms, saying these out loud to yourself or others can help reinforce the belief.

 • Reframing "I'm not good enough to manage this project" to "I have the capabilities necessary to succeed at everything I do."